-On October 21, 2010, we announced that we entered into a cooperation agreement with the Australian Institute of Weight Control (AIWC), a network of bariatric clinics specializing in laparoscopic weight loss surgery and clinical research for the morbidly obese.
-Under the cooperation agreement, we have designated AIWC and AIWC member clinics as authorized training and implantation centers for our products.
-AIWC will be the first clinics in Australia to implant the Maestro System when it has received approval by the TGA.
-The AIWC will work with us to provide research, communications, training and accreditation support related to the Maestro RC System in Australia and other international territories.
-In addition, the AIWC will work with us toward TGA approval of the Maestro RC System and collaborate on subsequent marketing and distribution efforts in Australia.
-The AIWC will also support our efforts in gaining reimbursement for the private sector through the Medical Services Advisory Committee (MSAC) in Australia.
+We are working with a network (Australian Institute of Weight Control (AIWC)) of bariatric surgeons and clinics specializing in laparoscopic weight loss surgery and clinical research for the morbidly obese.
+With this relationship, we have designated these and associated surgeons and clinics as authorized training and implantation centers for our products.
+These surgeons will be the first in Australia to implant the Maestro System when it has received approval by the TGA.
+These surgeons will work with us to provide research, communications, training and accreditation support related to the Maestro RC System in Australia and other international territories.
+In addition, the surgeons are working with us toward TGA approval of the Maestro RC System, will collaborate on subsequent marketing and distribution efforts in Australia and will support our efforts in gaining reimbursement for the private sector through the Medical Services Advisory Committee (MSAC) in Australia.